ecerami/luna/README.md

 ## Current Status

-The tool is currently in alpha.
+The tool is being developed as part of the Human Tumor Atlas Network (HTAN) and is currently in alpha.

 ## Overview